Heritage remains strong in restoration of iconic space

 The Christchurch earthquakes left Victoria Square, an important central city green space, in poor condition, unable to meet the current and future needs of the community and visitors.

-Heritage features will remain in their existing locations, preserving connections to the past.
-These include the Queen Victoria and Captain Cook statues, the floral clock and the Bowker Fountain, Australasia’s first fountain to be illuminated by electricity, which will be fully restored.
+Heritage features remain in their existing locations, preserving connections to the past.
+These include the Queen Victoria and Captain Cook statues, the floral clock and the Bowker Fountain, Australasia’s first fountain to be illuminated by electricity, which was fully restored.
 The square’s flowing, soft, green character is a counterpoint to that of the more urban Cathedral Square, and this defining characteristic is celebrated through the restoration plan.

 The design was developed in consultation with a community reference group and Matapopore and includes a series of new artworks reflecting the importance of the site to Te Ngāi Tūāhuriri Rūnanga and the ongoing relationship between Crown and Iwi.
-Public feedback has helped inform the plan, with input from local business, tourism, accessibility and youth groups.
+Public feedback helped inform the plan, with input from local business, tourism, accessibility and youth groups.

 Landscape architecture, Developed design, Detailed design, Concept design, Construction monitoring, Engagement

 |Project date||2015 - ongoing|

 |Awards||Finalist - Ngā Aho Award | 2019 Best of Awards - Designer's Institute of New Zealand (DINZ)|